Chemistry, BS - Grades 7-12 Physical Science Education Concentration

 Introduction

 The College of Science is committed to the support of students seeking to become science, mathematics and technology educators at all levels.
 The Science, Mathematics and Technology Education (SMTE) program offers content courses for students seeking K-12 science, mathematics and technology education.
 SMTE classes are also an integral part of the course work for degrees preparing students for Teacher Certifications.
 The SMTE program does not offer a degree; rather, degrees leading to Teacher Certification are offered by other Science programs and by the College of Education and Human Development.
 Students seeking to teach in the elementary and secondary schools of Texas must meet degree requirements as well as certification requirements.
 The requirements and procedure to become a science, mathematics or technology teacher in Texas are outlined below.
-Undergraduate students who are graduating from the College of Science or the College of Liberal Arts who are seeking initial teacher certification at the 4-8, 7-12 and EC-12 levels prior to graduation, automatically qualify for the Minor in Education.
+Undergraduate students who are graduating from the College of Science or the College of Liberal Arts who are seeking initial teacher certification at the 4-8, 7-12 and EC-12 levels prior to graduation.

 How to Become a Science, Mathematics or Technology Teacher in Texas